rongkangw/tp/docs/DeveloperGuide.md

 However, this is not to say that these achievements came easily.
 Throughout development, we explored multiple designs to handle these highly complex relationships.
 Many early implementations failed due to various issues like data inconsistency and mutability conflicts, resulting in significant part of our time being spent on refinement and refactoring, rather than improving and implementing more features.

 #### 1. Immutability of events and members
 Both `Member` and `Event` objects maintain references to each other via hash sets.
 When the details of either one are modified e.g. through `editMember`/`editEvent` or multiple role assignments, the hash sets are unable to find the correct key as the object's `hashcode` changes.
-These objects thus seemed to disappear when in fact they were just hidden in the hash set, never to be found again.
+These objects thus seemed to disappear when in fact they were just hidden in the hash set.

-#### 2. Handling both events and members
+#### 2. Storing both events and members
 Initially, we stored events in a separate storage file.
 This unnecessary split was highly error-prone and inefficient as it meant duplicating the logic for reading and saving data.
-In addition, it occasionally led to infinite loops, causing the application to crash.
+Also, it was further complicated by events and members holding bidirectional references, resulting in duplicate members.

 #### 3. Assigning members to an event without a role (i.e. participant)
 A unique challenge arose when supporting members assigned to an event **without** a specific role.
 As our design enforces that role names must be non-empty (to prevent users from creating blank roles), participants lacked a natural representation in storage.
 This made it difficult to efficiently check or update a member's participant status, especially when performing operations like `editEvent` or `editMember`.